-When speaking with educators, parents and others within the communities she engages with, Katherine Prince, senior director of strategic foresight with KnowledgeWorks, keeps her own first experience considering the future of learning in mind.
+When speaking with educators, parents and others within the communities she engages with, Katherine Prince, vice president of strategic foresight with KnowledgeWorks, keeps her own first experience considering the future of learning in mind.

 “I was one of the crowd, uninformed,” says Prince, who worked at KnowledgeWorks in 2006 as a program manager when KnowledgeWorks published the first formal future forecast, Map of Future Forces.
 “I felt really steamrolled.
 I didn’t have a frame for understanding how to work with things that felt scary, or work with things that felt exciting.
 I had a big emotional response.”

 That “big emotional response” is one she always leaves room for in her engagements around the country, and the world.
 Empathy and understanding have, for Prince, always been a part of her work in strategic foresight, grappling with future challenges and opportunities as a way to shape the future that we want.
 Prince transitioned into her current role in 2007 after pursuing a certificate in foresight from the University of Houston.